iveevi/kobra/README.md

 </p>

-A similar scene (the teapot is now tranmissive as well), but most of the lighting is indirect from the environment.
+A similar scene (the teapot is now tranmissive as well), but most of the lighting arrives onto the objects indirectly from the environment through the glass pane (transmissive, in the middle).

 <p align = "center">
 	<img src = "media/capture_7.png">